-The attached Evidence Guide is intended as a support document that will help build the capacity of Mentor Teachers and Curtin Supervisors to make professional judgements of pre-service teachers' achievements during professional experience placements.
-The evidence aims to clarify the meaning and significance of each Graduate Teacher Standard focus area and support rigour and consistency of assessment by providing Mentor Teachers and Supervisors with specific examples of what practice at this level should look like.
+The attached Evidence Guide is intended as a support document that will help build the capacity of mentor teachers and Curtin supervisors to make professional judgements of pre-service teachers' achievements during Professional Experience placements.
+The evidence aims to clarify the meaning and significance of each Graduate Teacher Standard focus area and support rigour and consistency of assessment by providing mentor teachers and supervisors with specific examples of what practice at this level should look like.

 Graduate Teaching Standard Descriptor Practices that demonstrate the pre-service teachers' engagement with the Standard during an early professional experience placement, may include: Practices that demonstrate achievement of the Standard by the final professional experience placement, may include: 1 Know students and how they learn The pre-service teacher 1.1 Demonstrate knowledge and understanding of physical, social, and intellectual development and characteristics of students and how these may affect learning.
-Seeks knowledge of students' specific physical, social, emotional and intellectual learning needs in an appropriate and respectful manner Identifies achievable learning goals for students Demonstrates a developing awareness of differences in students' learning preferences and needs Responds to differences in students' learning preferences and needs through approaches to lesson planning and teaching Identifies students' specific physical, social, emotional and intellectual learning needs Communicates and interacts in ways appropriate to students' development stages Makes modifications to delivery depending on students' physical, social, emotional and intellectual development Considers and makes modifications to the learning environment depending on physical, social, emotional and intellectual development Uses a variety of resources to account for the learning preferences and needs of students Plans differentiated work for students (modified and extension)
+Seeks knowledge of students' specific physical, social, emotional and intellectual learning needs in an appropriate and respectful manner Identifies achievable learning goals for students Demonstrates a developing awareness of differences in students' learning preferences and needs Responds to differences in students' learning preferences to lesson planning and teaching Identifies students' specific physical, social, emotional and intellectual learning needs Communicates and interacts in ways appropriate to students' development stages Makes modifications to delivery depending on students' physical, social, emotional and intellectual development Considers and makes modifications to the learning environment depending on physical, social, emotional and intellectual development Uses a variety of resources to account for the learning preferences and needs of students Plans differentiated work for students (modified and extension)